08

 A new build 35m sailing yacht from a quality builder (Pendennis, Vitters, Baltic) runs EUR 12 to 22 million; a comparable 35m motor yacht runs EUR 18 to 30 million.
 Capital differential 20 to 35 percent in favour of the sailing yacht.
 Annual operating cost runs 70 to 85 percent of the motor figure.
 A EUR 1.5 million annual operating budget delivers 16 to 20 weeks of family use on a 35m sailing yacht against 12 to 14 weeks on the equivalent motor.

 Depreciation.
-Quality sailing yachts hold value materially better than comparable motor yachts in the 30 to 50m band (broker-aggregated data).
-Top sailing builders (Royal Huisman, Vitters, Baltic, Perini Navi) show single-digit annual depreciation after year five, against 5 to 8 percent for top motor builders.
+Quality sailing yachts hold value much better than comparable motor yachts in the 30 to 50m band (broker-aggregated data).
+Top sailing builders (Royal Huisman, Vitters, Baltic, Nautor Swan) show single-digit annual depreciation after year five, against 5 to 8 percent for top motor builders.
 Across a seven-year hold a 35m sailing programme runs 25 to 40 percent below the equivalent motor on total cost (capex plus opex minus residual).
 Brokers do not present this comparison because the two segments are sold by different desks.

 Where the case for sail does not hold